 - Every few minutes focus your gaze at the most distant object available (light switch on opposite wall) for 5-10 seconds

-- If you have a window, glaze off to the distance.
-Focusing at a distant object actually physically exercises the components of the eye and helps them relax
+- If you have a window, gaze off to the distance.
+Focusing on a distant object actually physically exercises the components of the eye and helps them relax

 - Close your eyes tightly for 3-5 seconds, open for same and repeat a few times